scGetStuff/bootpp/README.md

 # notes

--   no idea what this will be yet, but it will be written in GO
+-   no idea what this will be yet
+-   it will be written in GO